rajatsachdeva/Complete_Java_Masterclass/15-Basic-Input-&-Output-including-java/179-Introduction_to_IO/README.md

-I/O can be performed by either byte or character data and the methods used are pretty much the same its just the actual classes used that will vary so when reading and writing character data, the data is in a readable format and you can open the files if it is files that have been read or written in a text editor and you can make sense of it, but binary data on the other hand involves writing bytes that will not look very meaningful when you read the file.
+I/O can be performed by either byte or character data and the methods used are pretty much the same its just the actual classes used that will vary so when reading and writing character data, the data is in a readable format and you can open the resulting files if it is files that have been read or written in a text editor and you can make sense of it, but binary data on the other hand involves writing bytes that will not look very meaningful when you read the file.

+spreadsheet - character string
+XML or JSON - character

-Serial, Sequential and Random access of files
+Serial/Sequential and Random access of files

 Serial/ Sequential access can be thought of as a stream of data that arrives at your program or sent out of your program in a defined order with each piece of data